sr/operator/doc/chatops.md

 ### Running the chatops server locally

 The gRPC server that exposes chatops commands is part of the `operatord` command.
 Building it requires installing the Go toolchain.
 On a macOS machine this should be as easy as running `brew install go`.
-Otherwise checkout the [official install documentation](https://golang.org/doc/install).
+Otherwise checkout the [official install documentation](https://golang.org/doc/install) for help.

 To build the client and server, run: